-The most important part of this step is to configure the Clustering options consisting of the Particle Distance and the Particle Connection Distance.
-All the other parameters can be changed on the fly and upon experimenting with the softbody in game by simply clicking the Update Particle And Spring Properties Only button.
+The most important part of this step is to configure the Clustering options consisting of the Particle Distance, the Particle Connection Distance and the Skinning Distance.
+All the other parameters can be changed on the fly and upon experimenting with the softbody in game.